marina-bor-23/tableau/README.md

 <h3 align="left">  2.
 Pet-project №2.  </h3>

 The dataframe was provided by VK for a test assignment for an internship.
-It is located in the file "advertising campaign.twbx" or in <a href="https://public.tableau.com/views/advertisingcampaign/GENERAL?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link">онлайн-формате.The job was to analyze the company's database of conducted advertising campaigns and build a dashboard for the team.
+It is located in the file "advertising campaign.twbx" or in <a href="https://public.tableau.com/views/advertisingcampaign/GENERAL?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link">онлайн-формате.</a> The job was to analyze the company's database of conducted advertising campaigns and build a dashboard for the team.
 The database was provided in a file format.xlsx, it is located in a file called "database add.xlsx". <br>
 <br>

 Since the period is in text format, in python I made it in the form of a number and displayed it as a "month" so that it would be more convenient to build parameters in Tableau.<br>